42atom/minelog/index.md

    4704 plots of size: 465.566 TiB
 Remote Harvester for IP: 192.168.50.240
    4704 plots of size: 465.568 TiB
-Plot count for all harvesters: 177529
+Plot count for all harvesters: 172825
-Total size of plots: 17.159 PiB
+Total size of plots: 16.704 PiB
-Estimated network space: 24.902 EiB
+Estimated network space: 24.590 EiB
-Expected time to win: 8 hours
+Expected time to win: 8 hours and 7 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key